-- 1712.8.1.3 CL (Alternative).
-Two pairs of 2 gate judges covering the top and bottom halves of the course respectively.
-Penalties are a total of the averages of the pairs individual scores. - 1712.8.1.4 PS Two pairs of 2 gate judges covering the red and blue tracks respectively.
-Penalties are the average of the pairs individual scores for each track, added to the jump penalties. - 1712.8.2 CL (Standard) 4 gate judges covering the complete course.
+- 1712.8.2 CL (Standard) 4 gate judges covering the complete course.
 Penalties are an average of the 4 scores. - 1712.8.2.1 Two Jump judges collectively provide distance and technique penalties for CL and SP and individually in the PS for red and blue track. - 1712.8.3 All judges assist the Jury with identifying incidents for review in the crosscountry section of the PS. - 1712.9 When any individual video gate judge identifies an incorrect passage of a gate a provisional DSQ will be issued.
 The jury must review the incident on the video prior to confirming or overturning the DSQ in the published protocol notice except when all judges are unanimous in their decision.